• Contact Home

 For studies involving animals, appropriate ethics approval is required.

-Further details on the AJGG ethics policies can be found on the Ethics page.
+Further details on the AJGG ethics policies can be found on the Journal Policies page.

 Preparation of Manuscripts